-It is likely you have heard about workers' compensation, but you might not know what it means.
-Workers' compensation refers to a set of state-mandated and federal programs that provide compensation and medical care for workers who get injured on the job.
+Workers' compensation refers to a set of state-mandated and federal programs that provide financial support and medical care for workers who get injured on the job.
 These regulations are an important element of the modern work environment.
 Workers' compensation laws were enacted to help improve workplace safety and protect employee health.

-State laws vary, so employers must understand the complex facets of the workers' compensation system for all the states in which they operate.
-This way, they can effectively manage their vast and diverse workforces.
-In some states, the size of the workforce dictates on whether an employer must offer workers’ compensation to their employees.
+State laws vary – in fact, no two are the same - so employers must understand the complex facets of the workers' compensation system for all the states in which they operate, to effectively manage a disparate workforce.
+In some states, the size of the workforce dictates whether an employer must offer workers’ compensation to their employees.
 In other states, providers and patients have a choice of primary caregiver and rehabilitation services.

 What is workers’ compensation injury care?